waydabber/BetterDisplay/README.md

 ### Features

-- **NEW!
-Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy (displays with notch, HDR, HDCP, high refresh rate fully supported)!** *
+- Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon - now even without mirroring a dummy (displays with notch, HDR, HDCP, high refresh rate fully supported)! *
-- **NEW!
-Reach the full brightness potential of your XDR or HDR display - XDR brightness upscale to 1600 nits, external HDR brightness upscale!** *
+- Reach the full brightness potential of your XDR or HDR display - XDR brightness upscale to 1600 nits, external HDR brightness upscale! *
-- **NEW!
-Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!**
+- Change the display's brightness, volume and colors via software and hardware (DDC) control via sliders and native or custom keyboard shortcuts!
-- **NEW!
-Create custom HiDPI resolutions for real displays manually and redefine certain system display parameters!**
+- Create custom HiDPI resolutions for real displays manually and redefine certain system display parameters!
-- **NEW!
-Enable Night Shift for your TV!**
 - Create any number of dummies (virtual screens) with varying aspect ratios.
+- Enable Night Shift for your TV!
+- Protect display configuration, forbid auto-switch to VRR etc. *
 - Use headless Macs (servers) with any resolution and HiDPI mode for remote access.
 - Create Picture in Picture window for any real or dummy displays. *
 - Redirect your display's contents (real or dummy) to an other screen via streaming. *